Table of Contents

 How to book the Library’s Meeting Room . . .

-When the Oneida Public Library’s program scheduling allows, the library’s Meeting Room is available at no charge for meetings or programs sponsored by adult, not-for-profit community groups and for programs or workshops presented by accredited individuals who wish to provide the public with literacy, educational or cultural information.
+When the Oneida Public Library’s program scheduling allows, the library’s Meeting Rooms are available at no charge for meetings or programs sponsored by adult, not-for-profit community groups and for programs or workshops presented by accredited individuals who wish to provide the public with literacy, educational or cultural information.
 Though meetings may be restricted to a group’s membership, all programs must be free, noncommercial and open to the public.
 The library reserves the right to deny a group or an individual access to the Meeting Room in the best interests of its patrons and the community.
-The Meeting Room seats a maximum of 40 people.
-Tables, wide screen and digital projector are available.
-Light refreshments may be served.
-To reserve the Meeting Room, contact the Library Director or Assistant Director at least one month in advance.
+There are three available meeting rooms: the Community Room (two Screens, room divider, for groups of 15+), the History Room (moveable screen for HDMI hookup to laptop, for groups up to 15 people), the Board Room (screen, white board, for groups up to 12 people).
+Light refreshments may be served (excludes the History Room).
+To reserve any of the Meeting Rooms, contact the Library Director or Librarian at least one month in advance.